 There are several higher education scholarships for refugees in their country of asylum.
 These do not require international travel, may cost less than third country programmes and will allow you to remain close to your family or other people who may be with you in the host country.
 You can look in this website for some available in-country scholarship opportunities by selecting the name of the country you are currently residing in the search filters.

 UNHCR’s Albert Einstein German Academic Refugee Initiative (DAFI) supports refugee students around the world through holistic scholarships facilitating undergraduate studies in the country of asylum (in country scholarship).
-Find more information here.
+Find an overview of the DAFI programme here and explore additional FAQs here.

 A third country scholarship will require you to travel to a third country – other than your country of origin or your current country of asylum – to complete your chosen study programme.
 Most third country scholarship programmes offer a very limited number of places, involve a rigorous selection process, may require you to be separated from your family for a prolonged period of time, or to learn another language.
 Some third country scholarships offer the chance to remain in the third country to work or live after you have completed your studies.